 - Deposits are income tax-free

+- Savings grow tax-free

 - Withdrawals made for qualified expenses are also income tax-free

-- Savings grow tax-free

-For 2022, you can contribute \$3,650 through payroll deduction if you have individual coverage or \$7,300 if you have family coverage.
+For 2023, you can contribute \$3,850 through payroll deduction if you have individual coverage or \$7,750 if you have family coverage.
 The IRS also allows catch-up contributions of \$1,000 if you are age 55 or older.